xxv/modular-housing/README.md

 Power Supply Steps
 ------------------

-1. Attach power supply with M3x6 screws + nuts to the OpenBeam rod (I chose to hang it from the back)
+1. Attach power supply to the bottom panel with M3 screws.
-2. Attach power inlet with M3x10 bolts, washers, & nuts
+2. Attach power inlet with M2.5x10 bolts, washers, & nuts.
-3. Attach crimp spade connectors to wire
+3. Clip in switch.
-4. Wire Neutral (N) and Earth (E) directly from inlet to power supply
+4. Wire Neutral (N) and Earth (E) directly from inlet to power supply (note the markings on the connector and on the screw terminals)
-5. Wire Load (L) from inlet to switch, then from switch to power supply
+5. Wire Load (L) from inlet to switch, then from switch to power supply.
+5. Once your wires are laid out, crimp on connectors.
+Crimp them hard!
+Crimping to solid core wire requires extra effort.
+Make sure they don't wiggle.
+6. Double, then triple-check all your wiring for this.
+Make sure that none of the metal for the mains voltage are exposed to the inside of the case (with the exception of the earth/ground wire).
+This means covering up the screw terminals with electrical tape or similar.
+Remember: while 120VAC wiring can be extremely dangerous, if you're careful and treat it with respect, you can build with it safely.